-The counsel of record for all Parties received timely notice under Rule 37.2(a) of ACA International's intention to file an amicus curiae brief.
-All the Parties have granted consent.
+All the Parties have granted their written consent under Rule 37.3(a) for ACA International to file an amicus curiae brief.

 ACA's members include sole proprietorships, partnerships, and corporations ranging from small businesses to firms that employ thousands of workers.
 These members include the very smallest of businesses, which operate within a limited geographic range of a single state; and the very largest of multinational corporations, which operate in every state and outside the United States.
 About three-quarters of ACA's company members have fewer than 25 employees.
 ACA helps its members serve their communities and meet the challenges created by changing markets through leadership, education, and service.